 If you want to know where your leads are coming from we can help you implement this tracking tool.
 At only $100 a month, it's both easy and affordable.
 Just give us a call or contact us on our website get started.

-Or, if you have more questions about lead tracking or any other marketing topic, join me next week for a live Ask Me Anything session.
-Just click the link below for more details.
+Have questions about lead tracking or any other marketing topic?
+Join us for Free Marketing Fridays.
+It's a Zoom-based Ask Me Anything for marketing questions.
+Just click on the link below for more details.

 And if you like this video please give it a thumbs up and don't forget to hit subscribe for more videos.